kamilfranek/kamilfranek.github.io/_posts/2018-10-21-visualization-of-2017-FAANG-financial-statements.md

 ---
-title: "Visualization of 2017 FAANG Annual Financial Statements"
+title: "Visualization of 2017 FAANG Financial Statements (P&L)"
 type: "article"
 categories:
 tags:
 excerpt: "Visualization and overview of P&L for FAANG companies (Facebook, Apple, Amazon, Netflix, and Alphabet/Google) using 2017 annual financial statements"
-draft: true
+draft:
 header:
  teaser: "assets/images/faang_logos.png"
 ---

 **FAANG**  is an acronym commonly used to represent five technological giants **F**acebook, **A**pple, **A**mazon, **N**etflix, and **A**lphabet (Google).
 Acronyms for a group of countries or companies are quite popular.
-There is BAT, referring to top Chinese internet companies Baidu, Alibaba, and Tencent and for countries the most prominent is probably BRICS, referring to emerging economies Brazil, Russia, India, China, and South Africa.
+There is the BAT, referring to top Chinese internet companies Baidu, Alibaba, and Tencent and for countries the most prominent is probably BRICS, referring to emerging economies Brazil, Russia, India, China, and South Africa.

 <figure>
     <a href="/assets/images/faang_logos.png">